BlockchainCommons/spotbit/README.md

     * `/configure`
         - Shows the current config settings for this server, including what exchanges and currencies are supported.

+#### Test Server
+If you want to test out the server without running one yourself, you can use our test server at `km3danfmt7aiqylbq5lhyn53zhv2hhbmkr6q5pjc64juiyuxuhcsjwyd.onion`.
+This server will have the latest bugfixes on it, but may not have 100% uptime.

 #### Config Options
 Spotbbit uses a config file located at `~/.spotbit/spotbit.config` to change settings.
 The allowed fields are:
     * `keepWeeks`